 The website is primarily aimed at interior design professionals seeking high-end lighting solutions that can be customized into something different for each client.

-Its design follows closely the brand's key qualities that are hinted at in its name: adaptability, juxtaposition of elements and transformative potential are all apparent when the website is viewed using different devices.
+Architectural website design follows closely the brand's key qualities that are hinted at in its name: adaptability, the juxtaposition of elements and transformative potential are all apparent when the website is viewed using different devices.

 The sans-serif Avenue Mono typography is "personable and warm", yet suggests something "human and highly automated."
 The site's muted color palette is challenged with elements and accents of iridescent blues and reds.